ChaitraNBhat/Basic-Banking-System/README.md

     Users table with fields such as name, email, current balance etc.
     Transaction table with fields such as sender, receiver, transfered money, transfered date and time.

-Flow : Home Page > View all customers > Select and View one customer > Transfer Money > Transaction History.
+Flow : Home Page > View all customers > Select and View one customer > Transfer Money > Select customer to transfer to >View all customers.